Western Bulldogs: Nickname and mascots

 Footscray went by a variety of nicknames during the VFA years, including the Bone Mill Fellows, the Saltwater Lads, and, most popularly, the Tricolours, in reference to the club guernsey.
-Footscray came to be known locally as the Bulldogs during the 1920s.
-At a club social function on 1 November 1920, "a red, white, and blue flag, bearing the words "bulldog tenacity" blazoned in gold, and bearing a picture of a typical bulldog, was presented to [then president David] Mitchell on behalf of the club".
-As early as the 1922 season, an image of a bulldog was being stamped on the football club's members' tickets.
-In a game against Collingwood at the Western Oval on 23 June 1928, a bulldog mascot was "led onto the field at three-quarter time ... to the wild applause of the callow youth", and was photographed with Footscray captain Paddy Scanlan.
-In another report on the same match, mention was made that "the Bulldogs were contesting every inch in the air", indicating a widening use of the club nickname.
+Footscray came to be known as the Bulldogs during the 1920s.
+At a club social function in 1920, a red, white and blue flag emblazoned with the phrase "bulldog tenacity" and an image of a bulldog was presented to then-president David Mitchell.
+The press began referring to the club as "the Bulldogs" soon after, and by the 1922 season, a bulldog emblem was being stamped on members' tickets.

+In 1928, during Footscray's Round 10 match against Collingwood at the Western Oval, the club got its first mascot when a bulldog decorated in red, white and blue was led onto the ground at three-quarter time "to the wild applause of the callow youth", and was photographed with Footscray captain Paddy Scanlan.
+The bulldog belonged to the club's vice-president, John Nobbs.